They're supposed to be grieving their closest loved one. Instead, it became a meme.

 - The Saviors are shown to practically worship Rick as a war hero.
 Its certainly an interesting development, but the way they over-enthusiastically nod at the littlest things he says are just too heavy-handed to be taken seriously.

 - The utterly random appearance of Sasha, who was never that close to Rick, among the dead characters he converses with in his final episode.
-Its very jarring to see Sasha of all characters return over Ricks own deceased family, Lori and Carl, or other friends that he was actually close to like Glenn.
-It didnt sit well with audiences that Sonequa Martin-Green was the best they could get after Jon Bernthal and Scott Wilson.
+While the entire point of the scene is to show someone who made a Heroic Sacrifice to protect their friends, its still very jarring to see Sasha of all people return after Shane and Hershel, two characters he was actually close to.

 - Even for a game played by some drunk teens, the Hilltop kids version of ring toss with a trapped walker is pretty ridiculous.